DataDog/integrations-core/consul_connect/README.md

 ### Installation

-Follow the [Envoy Integration][2] steps to monitor your Consul Connect sidecar proxies.
+Follow the [Envoy Integration installation][3] steps to monitor your Consul Connect sidecar proxies.

 ### Configuration

-[Configure the Envoy Integration][3] to monitor your Consul Connect Envoy sidecar proxies and collect Envoy metrics.
+[Configure the Envoy Integration][4] to monitor your Consul Connect Envoy sidecar proxies and collect Envoy metrics.

 ### Validation